Grafham Water Nature Reserve Walks

 Lagoon Hide

-Investigate further, and you'll discover the lush reed beds, a tranquil sanctuary for Reed and Cetti's warblers to build their nests, alongside the endearing Reed Buntings and even Whitethroats.
+The adjacent reed beds hold more surprises, providing a peaceful refuge for Reed and Cetti's warblers to build their nests alongside Reed Buntings and Whitethroats.

-And if fortune smiles upon you, you might just catch a glimpse of the elusive Bittern during the winter months or the beautiful Avocet in the spring.
+And if you time your visit just right, you might be rewarded with a rare sighting of the Bittern in winter or the beautiful Avocet in spring.

 The north west corner